NaveenM12/DataChallenge_IBM_Employees/README.md

 # DataChallenge_IBM_Employees

-# PLEASE SEE FILE: NaveenMirapuri_WAF_DataChallenge.pdf for the whole analysis!
+# Please see the file: NaveenMirapuri_WAF_DataChallenge.pdf for the data challenge analysis/explanation!